joshmiller17/GamesIEEECEC2023/README.md

 ## About the organisers

-**Hamna Aslam** is a lecturer at IT University Copenhagen.
-She has a Ph.
+**Hamna Aslam** has a Ph.
 D. in Computer Science with a focus on user experience evaluation and affordance theory.
 She researches digital and analog systems for their impact, desirability, and usability patterns.
 In this regard, AI systems and games are the primary focus.